 Quick Overview:

-The Race Ranger system uses two pods, that that affixes to the rear of your bike and the front fork, which includes a crapton of sensors and connectivity in it.
-Those pods then can detect the exact distance between your bike and the bike in front of you.
-The entire thing acts somewhat like a mesh network, and has many applications beyond just drafting (just as athlete tracking, potential crash detection, etc…).
-But today, it’s used for assisting athletes and officials figure out the draft zone.
+The Race Ranger system uses two pods, one that affixes to the rear of your bike and the other to the front fork, and thus includes a crapton of sensors and connectivity.
+Those pods can then detect the exact distance between your bike and the bike in front of you.
+The entire thing acts somewhat like a mesh network, and has many applications beyond just drafting (such as athlete tracking, potential crash detection, etc…).
+But today, it’s used for assisting athletes and officials in figuring out the draft zone.

 The system has been used in countless professional-level events over the past few years, and is generally quite liked by the pro scene, as it brings clarity to the draft zone.
 The ‘draft zone’ is essentially the distance you have to stay behind the rider in front of you.
 This varies based on the race/organization, but is usually 10 to 20 meters.